-Field Field Size (in bytes) Field Contents DECSDECB 4 Standard Event field of the IOB Control Block (ECB).
-(Refer to the IOBDSTAT DECTYPE 2 operation.
-The contents of this field are discussion of the IOBDTYPE field.
-DECLNGTH 2 Length of data p ortion of the block being processed.
-DECDCBAD 4 Address of the D CB to which a request is related.
-DECAREA 4 Area into which or from which it the data portion of a block is to be written is to be read.
+Field Field Size (in bytes) Field Contents DECSDECB 4 Standard Event Control Block (ECB).
+(Refer to the IOBDSTAT field of the IOB.)
+DECTYPE 2 Type of request operation.
+The contents of this field are described in the discussion of the IOBDTYPE field.
+DECLNGTH 2 Length of data portion of the block being processed.
+DECDCBAD 4 Address of the DCB to which a request is related.
+DECAREA 4 Area into which the data portion of a block is to be written or from which it is to be read.
 DECIOBPT 4 Address of the IOB associated with this DECB.
 DECKYADR 4 The contents of this field vary as the type of request to which the DECB refers.
 Type of Request DECKYADR Contents Write by ID Address of the Key to be written.
 Write-Add Address of the Key to be written.
 Read by ID Address of the area into which the Key is to be read.
 Read by Key Address of the Key to be used as a search argument.
 Write by Key Address of the Key to be used as a search argument.
-Write-Add (Format F) Key to be written to replace the dummy key.
-(Searching is done on the hexadecimal 'FF' of the dummy record.)
-DECRECPT 4 Address of the b lkref field.
+Write-AddKey to be written to replace the dummy key.(Format F)(Searching is done on the hexadecimal 'FF' of the dummy record.)
+DECRECPT 4 Address of the blkref field.